dbmdz/digitalcollections-model/README.md

 ## Business Domain Model

 The domain model follows the FRBR ([Functional Requirements for Bibliographic Records](https://en.wikipedia.org/wiki/Functional_Requirements_for_Bibliographic_Records)).
-The model is not restricted to books but can handle all sort of creative works and their digital counterparts ("copies").
+The model is not restricted to books but can handle all sort of creative works and their digital counterparts ("digital objects").

 One core statement (taken from [Music Cataloging at Yale](https://web.library.yale.edu/cataloging/music/frbr-wemi-music)) is: